 The remote working model is more than a temporary solution to a global health crisis.
 It is very much a new way of life.

 While Covid-19 may have accelerated the adoption of remote work policies, the rise in its acceptance has been gaining momentum in the last few years.
-From happier, more productive employees to being able to create a more positive environmental impact, the effectiveness of remote work is consistently being put on display.
+From happier, more productive employees, more collaborative environments, to being able to create a more positive environmental impact, the effectiveness of remote work is consistently being put on display.

 In the US, Airtasker conducted a survey to understand workplace habits and productivity.
 They recorded similar results.
 Remote workers were more productive than their in-office counterparts.
 Work-life balance improved and they had better wellness scores.
 The following shows some of the most compelling findings: